hmcts/ccd-case-document-am-api/README.md

 ## Endpoints

 Authorization and ServiceAuthorization (S2S) tokens are required in the headers for all endpoints.
+All APIs are authorised with some service level permissions captured in the the configurables rules under service_config.json file (https://github.com/hmcts/ccd-case-document-am-api/blob/readme_update/src/main/resources/service_config.json).

 ```
 GET /cases/documents/{documentId}